 - Online through our rates payment portal

-- Automatically via Direct Debit - pay your annual or instalment amounts from your nominated savings or cheque account
+- Direct Debit - pay annual or instalment amounts from your nominated savings or cheque account

-- Using BPAY - contact your bank, credit union or building society to make this payment from your cheque or savings account
+- BPAY - contact your bank, credit union or building society to pay from your cheque or savings account

-- In person at any of our Customer Service Centres
+- At any of our Customer Service Centres

-- By mail - post your cheque or money order payable to Bayside Council with the payment advice from the bottom section of your rate notice to PO Box 21, Rockdale NSW 2216.
-Please do not send your full statement or cash
+- Mail - post your cheque or money order (full statement or cash are not required), payable to Bayside Council, including payment advice from the bottom section of your rate notice to:

-- Over the phone - call 13 18 16 and use the automated Post Billpay service provided by Australia Post (using Billpay code 0530)
+- Phone payment - call 13 18 16 to use the automated Post Billpay service provided by Australia Post (using Billpay code 0530)

-An annual rates notice detailing all your rates and charges will be posted at the end of July each year.
+An annual rates notice with all rates and charges is sent to you at the end of July each year.

-You can opt to pay your rates in full by 30 September or you can pay by four equal instalments that are due on the following dates:
+You can opt to pay your rates in full by 30 September, or you can pay with four equal instalments due on the following dates:

 Reminder notices for your 2nd, 3rd and 4th instalments are posted at the end of the month prior to the due date.

-Unpaid rates remain a debt on your property, regardless of any change of ownership.
+Unpaid rates remain a debt on your property, even in change of ownership.

-Interest is charged on overdue rates and charges and is calculated daily from the date that the rates were due.
-To avoid paying interest, please pay your rates by the due date on the notice.
+Interest is charged on overdue rates and charges, and is calculated daily from the date the rates were due.
+Avoid paying interest by paying your rates by the due date.